-Apache Whirr is an open source Java API library for creating/setup Hadoop cluster on different cloud instance services.
+Apache Whirr is an open-source Java API library for creating/setup a Hadoop cluster on different cloud instance services.

 Whirr tool uses

 JCloud API in middle to interact with different cloud providers.

 - No need of providing scripts for each cloud provider to execute and deploy cloud services

 - Common API to interact with different cloud providers for provisioning